 The Disneyland Holiday Season is magical but it requires you to set your expectations.
 This is not a trip where you are going to conquer a ton of rides.
 This is a trip to embrace the holiday magic and create memories that will last a lifetime!

-Where to Stay During the Disneyland Holiday Season
+Where to Stay During the Disneyland Holiday Season in 2019

-Your Disneyland Holiday trip can be enhanced by an overnight stay at one of the Disney Resorts.
+Your Disneyland holiday trip can be enhanced by an overnight stay at one of the Disney Resorts.
 Each resort is meant to make you feel right at home with their decorated lobbies and unique holiday trees. *Pro Tip- Make sure to stay on property as these hotels allow early bird entry into the parks, an amazing bonus on crowded days!

 The Grand Californian-